Originally published July 7, 2015, updated July 22, 2019

 Visit AnnualCreditReport.com to receive a free credit report from all three of the major credit reporting bureaus.
 You are eligible to receive this complimentary service once per year.

 By taking proactive measures to mitigate the damage from these three common fraud avenues, you and your small business can focus on what matters most.
-Have you ever experienced fraud in your small business?
-Let us know your experience in the comments.

 The views and opinions expressed in this article are those of EZShield Inc. alone and do not necessarily reflect the opinions of any other person or entity, including specifically any person or entity affiliated with the distribution or display of this content.